Mandinka people: Marriage

-Marriages are traditionally arranged by family members rather than either the bride or groom.
+Marriages are traditionally arranged by family members rather than by either the bride or groom.
 This practice is particularly prevalent in the rural areas.
-Kola nuts, a bitter nut from a tree, are formally sent by the suitor's family to the male elders of the bride-to-be, and if accepted, the courtship begins.
+The suitor's family formally sends Kola nuts, a bitter nut from a tree, to the male elders of the bride-to-be.
+If they accept the nuts, the courtship may begin.

 Polygamy has been practiced among the Mandinka since pre-Islamic days.
 A Mandinka man is legally allowed to have up to four wives, as long as he is able to care for each of them equally.
 Mandinka believe the crowning glory of any woman is the ability to produce children, especially sons.
 The first wife has authority over any subsequent wives.
 The husband has complete control over his wives and is responsible for feeding and clothing them.
 He also helps the wives' parents when necessary.
 Wives are expected to live together in harmony, at least superficially.
 They share work responsibilities of the compound, such as cooking, laundry, and other tasks.

 Music

 Mandinka culture is rich in tradition, music, and spiritual ritual.
-Mandinkas continue a long oral history tradition through stories, songs, and proverbs.
-In rural areas, western education's impact is minimal; the literacy rate in Latin script among these Mandinka is quite low.
-However, more than half the adult population can read the local Arabic script (including Mandinka Ajami); small Qur'anic schools for children where this is taught are quite common.
-Mandinka children are given their name on the eighth day after their birth, and their children are almost always named after a very important person in their family.
+The Mandinka continue a long oral history tradition through stories, songs, and proverbs.
+In rural areas, the influence of western education is minimal; the literacy rate in Latin script among these Mandinka is quite low.
+But, more than half the adult population can read the local Arabic script (including Mandinka Ajami).
+Small Qur'anic schools for children where this is taught are quite common.
+Mandinka children are given their name on the eighth day after their birth.
+The children are almost always named after a very important person in their family.

-The Mandinka have a rich oral history that is passed down through griots.
-This passing down of oral history through music has made music one of the most distinctive traits of the Mandinka.
+The Mandinka have a rich oral history that is passed down through sung versions by griots.
+This passing down of oral history through music has made the practice of music one of the most distinctive traits of the Mandinka.
 They have long been known for their drumming and also for their unique musical instrument, the kora.
-The kora is a twenty-one-stringed West-African harp made out of a halved, dried, hollowed-out gourd covered with cow or goat skin.
+The kora is a twenty-one-stringed West African harp made from a halved, dried, hollowed-out gourd covered with cow or goat skin.
 The strings are made of fishing line (these were traditionally made from a cow's tendons).
 It is played to accompany a griot's singing or simply on its own.

 A Mandinka religious and cultural site under consideration for World Heritage status is located in Guinea at Gberedou/Hamana.

 The kora

-The kora has become the hallmark of traditional Mandinka musicians".
+The kora has become the hallmark of traditional Mandinka musicians.
 The kora with its 21 strings is made from half a calabash, covered with cow's hide fastened on by decorative tacks.
 The kora has sound holes in the side which are used to store coins offered to the praise singers, in appreciation of their performance.
-The praise singers are called "jalibaas" or "jalis" in Mandinka.
+The praise singers are called jalibaa or jalolu in Mandinka.